franleplant/reform/README.md

 operates differently on an `input` `type="number"` and a `type="date"`.
 Custom validators can also do this differentiation using the second parameter of that Reform passes to them.

+## Remaining Parts

+There are a lot of untold details in the previous docs that I don't think it's worth describing here.

+The only thing that I really want to talk about is that we also hook into **Submit** mechanisms such as `<button>` and `<input>` as well as **onSubmit** handler.
+This completes the functionality of checking if the form is valid or informing the user about the errors she has on her form before submitting.

 ## Contributing

 TODO